alemar11/ios-watchos-tvos-macos-resources/README.md

 ## Pull To Refresh

+* [AARefreshControl](https://github.com/EngrAhsanAli/AARefreshControl) - AARefreshControl is a pull to refresh control for UITableVIew and UICollectionView.
 * [ADChromePullToRefresh](https://github.com/Antondomashnev/ADChromePullToRefresh)
 * [AMRefresher](https://github.com/arturdev/AMRefresher) - Super easy way to use "Pull To Refresh" and "Infinite Scrolling" with 1 line of code.
 * [DGElasticPullToRefresh](https://github.com/gontovnik/DGElasticPullToRefresh) - Elastic pull to refresh compontent developed in Swift.